Enterprise Value

 EV/Sales

-The EV/Sales Multiple is a measure of the total value of a company relative to its sales revenue.
-By dividing a company’s EV by its sales, investors can get an idea of how much the company is worth relative to how much it is bringing in in revenue.
+The EV/Sales multiple measures the total value of a company relative to its revenue.
+By dividing Enterprise Value by sales, investors can assess how much the company is worth for every dollar of revenue generated.

 Limitations of Enterprise Value (EV)